eleanore-ritter/eleanore-ritter.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info:

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I received my BA in Biology from Skidmore College, where I worked with Dr. David Domozych studying the green alga *Penium margaritaceum*.
+I recently defended my PhD dissertation on grapevine genetics and development in the Department of Plant Biology at Michigan State University and will be graduating in May 2024.
+In May 2024, I am starting a post-doc with Dr. Andrea Sweigart at the University of Georgia.

+My passion for biology started out of an adoration for the natural world and has led me down various routes - from my first project monitoring a bat population in high school to my current work studying grapevine genetics and development, as well as genome and epigenome evolution in angiosperms.
+In college, I became fascinated with plants and genetics, and I have never looked back!